rutvik11062000/DeveloperBook/README.md

 # DeveloperBook
-A Social Media application for developers built in MERN stack
+A Social Media application for developers built in MERN stack.
+---
+`Implementing basics of MERN stack`